 Water damage poses a major threat to any property.
 By allowing water build up and excess moisture in your home, you risk the safety and liveability of the home you love.

-Moisture attracts dangerous pests, such as cockroaches, silver fish and termites.
-It also breeds mould which releases toxic spores into the air which can ruin your health.
+Moisture attracts dangerous pests, such as cockroaches, silverfish and termites.
+It also breeds mould which releases toxic spores into the air which can impact your health.
 Such moisture and excess water can also cause structural and aesthetic damage as well.

-Given the risks associated with excess moisture, you should do all that you can to avoid this.
-As such, you’ll share with you our top tips to stop moisture build up in your home.
+Given the risks associated with excess moisture, you should do all that you can to avoid it.
+Here are our top tips to stop moisture build up in your home.

 1) Keep gutters clear